jgcfyidev/jgcfyi/content/2-Agency.md

 [dialogue](https://thoughtforms.life/experiments-in-ai-art-with-midjourney-5/#:~:text=a%20mutual%20relationship%20or%20dance.%20The%20latter%20thus%20also%20seems%20to%20range%20from%20pure%20enjoyment%20of%20the%20observer%2C%20vs.%20a%20deep%20connection%20of%202%20minds%20via%20the%20medium%20of%20art.)
 between artist and observer invites a vulnerability and openness that cannot be conveyed through formal media with more implied objectivity.
-When an artist gives up control over their art by making it public, they enter into an uncertainty that empowers the recipient to [make it their own](https://joannanewsomlyrics.com/album/1-the-milk-eyed-mender/4-sadie_as_sung/#:~:text=This%20is%20an%20old%20song%2C%20these%20are%20old%20blues.%0AThis%20is%20not%20my%20tune%2C%20but%20it%27s%20mine%20to%20use.), fueling [creativity and
+When artists give up control over their art by making it public, they enter into an uncertainty that empowers the recipient to [make it their own](https://joannanewsomlyrics.com/album/1-the-milk-eyed-mender/4-sadie_as_sung/#:~:text=This%20is%20an%20old%20song%2C%20these%20are%20old%20blues.%0AThis%20is%20not%20my%20tune%2C%20but%20it%27s%20mine%20to%20use.), fueling [creativity and